Chitrapur Guru Parampara: The origin of the Guruparampara

 Lord Bhavānishankar is said to have answered their prayers.
-In a dream he appears and assures his devotees that a Sanyasi would arrive at the banks of the Kotiteerththe next day and that he would guide the community as their Guru.
+In a dream he appears and assures his devotees that the next day, a Sanyasi would arrive at the banks of the Kotiteerth and he would guide the community as their Guru.

 As the dream had proclaimed, a sanyasi clad in saffron robes and carrying the vigraha (idol) of Lord Bhavānishankara in his cloth pouch arrived at the banks of the Kotiteerth, the village tank.